Virginia Tech vs. LSU Predictions & Picks - Women's NCAA Tournament Final Four

 Published: Mar.
 30, 2023 at 3:39 AM EDT|Updated: 1 hour ago

-Friday's game that pits the LSU Lady Tigers (32-2) versus the Virginia Tech Hokies (31-4) at American Airlines Center is expected to be a competitive matchup based on our computer prediction, which projects a final score of 68-66 in favor of LSU.
+Friday's game between the LSU Lady Tigers (32-2) and the Virginia Tech Hokies (31-4) at American Airlines Center should be a tight matchup, as our computer prediction projects a final score of 68-66, with LSU securing the victory.
 Tipoff is at 7:00 PM ET on March 31.

-The Hokies are coming off of an 84-74 win over Ohio State in their last game on Monday.
+In their most recent outing on Monday, the Hokies secured an 84-74 win over Ohio State.

 Virginia Tech vs. LSU Game Info